hfp/mpirun/README.md

   -v, --dryrun          dryrun
 ```

-Any argument passed at the end of the command line is simply forwarded to the next underlying mechanism if not consumed by option processing.
+Any argument passed at the end of the command line is simply forwarded to the next underlying mechanism if not consumed by the option processing.
 If it is needed to pass arguments to the executable using “<”, one can use the script’s '-i' option, otherwise options for the executable can be simply appended to the command line.

 More Details
 ============
 In case of using the offload model, each coprocessor is partitioned according to the host ranks driving that coprocessor.
 Partitioning the coprocessors leverages the advantages of multi-processing vs. multi-threading even when using the offload model.
 It is somewhat similar to running MPI ranks on the coprocessor (a.k.a. symmetric usage model) although the MPI ranks are only on the host.

-To partition the set of threads on each coprocessor into independent sets of threads is achieved by using Intel's KMP_PLACE_THREADS environment variable; an explicit PROCLIST may serve similar purpose.
+Partitioning the set of threads on each coprocessor into independent sets of threads is achieved by using Intel's KMP_PLACE_THREADS environment variable; an explicit PROCLIST may serve a similar purpose.
 In addition, the environment variable OFFLOAD_DEVICES allows to utilize multiple coprocessors within the same system.

-This technique leverages MPI ranks on the host for offload model by trading (implicit) barriers at the end of OpenMP* parallel regions against independent executions.
+The script allows to leverage MPI ranks on the host even for offload model by trading (implicit) barriers at the end of OpenMP* parallel regions against independent executions.